MapleSage/cms-theme-boilerplate/README.md

 ## Getting started

-### To download the HubSpot CMS Boilerplate using the HubSpot CMS CLI:
+### To download the HubSpot CMS Boilerplate using the HubSpot CMS CLI

 Before getting started, you will need to have [Node.js](https://nodejs.org) installed, the [HubSpot CMS CLI](https://developers.hubspot.com/docs/cms/guides/getting-started-with-local-development#install-dependencies) installed, and we strongly suggest that you set up a [HubSpot CMS Developer Sandbox](https://offers.hubspot.com/free-cms-developer-sandbox) for your QA/testing environment.